MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 };
 ```

-The code does nothing more than posting a new title event whenever Photon callback is invoked.
-Being of no use in production, this example shows how the callbacks are invoked.
+The code does nothing more than posting new title event whenever Photon callback is invoked.
+Being of no use in production, this example will let us clearly see how the callbacks are invoked.

 Extend the PlayFabAuthenticator script by including new example code that will raise custom event and set custom room property.
 The extended version also utilizes Awake method to not destroy object between scene loads.